hicheem/BQPCGV/README.md

 CNN-based model that accurately assesses the quality of videos in the cloud gaming domain.
 The process consists of three essential phases: Pre training, Fine-tuning, and Video Pooling Quality Prediction Phase.

+- The first phase involves pre-training the model using a constructed dataset labeled with the full reference metric LPIPS[^1].
+- In the second phase, the model is fine-tuned using Real MOS scores obtained from the GISET[^2] dataset.
+- Finally, the frame-level scores are pooled together in the final phase to calculate the overall video score.

 <img src="images/phase1_2.png" alt="Comprehensive Overview of the Proposed Approach: Exploring the Initial Two Stages" width="500">
 <img src="images/video_phase.png" alt="Comprehensive Overview of the Proposed Approach: Exploring The Video Pooling Quality Prediction Stage" width="500">
 <!-- ![Comprehensive Overview of the Proposed Approach: Exploring the Initial Two Stages](images/phase1_2.png) -->